First, a quick game of word association. What word immediately springs to mind when you hear someone say ‘malpractice’? Most likely: ‘medical’.

 So, not just doctors – but aestheticians, hairdressers, beauticians, complementary therapists, personal trainers, yoga and Pilates teachers, and counsellors too.
 They all run the risk of unintentionally harming their clients.

 Maybe a hair bleaching procedure goes seriously wrong, triggering a major allergic reaction.
 Perhaps a counselling client claims you heightened their mental stress instead of relieving it.
 Or a yoga asana too far causes a slipped disc.

 In cases like these, a simple, heartfelt ‘sorry’ usually won’t cut it.
 Instead, a claim for compensation often follows – which means not only expensive legal fees but potentially eye-watering damages payments.
 Oh, and a whole heap of stress.

-No. Not if it’s a treatment, therapy or some sort of tuition that’s gone wrong.
+You might be wondering whether your public liability insurance might pick up the tab instead.
+Unfortunately, it won't.
+Not if it’s a treatment, therapy or some sort of physical coaching that’s gone wrong.

 Sure, public liability (PL) covers third-party injury, just like malpractice insurance does.
 But PL is concerned with haphazard accidents – like if a client trips over a loose floorboard and breaks a leg.

 What public liability doesn’t do is help pick up the pieces if a client suffers bodily or mental harm in the course of you doing your job.
 That’s what treatment malpractice insurance is for.

 It’s still a good idea to have PL though, especially if clients come to your premises, or you visit them at home.
 It protects you against mishaps – so if your treatment table collapses and your client gets hurt, you’re covered.
 Likewise, if you somehow ruin their living room carpet.

 Anything else I need to know?